 - 104. Reception, Year 1 and Year 2 school children are entitled to a universal free school meal, nursery children and children aged 7 to 11 continue to pay for a school meal.
 Parents can pay online though Parent Pay (School Money) by direct debit, bacs payment, through the childcare voucher scheme or by cash or cheque on a monthly basis.
 Cash and cheque payments are handed into either the school office or class teacher. - 105.
 Payments are recorded on pre-printed sheets (pupils) or pre-printed staff payment log which are then uploaded onto the Sims dinner money module.
-Balances are checked on a regular basis and any outstanding payments are chased up by office staff. - 106.
+Balances are checked on a regular basis and any outstanding payments are chased up by office staff.
+For Nursery pupils the annual costs of meals and childcare is calculated and uploaded onto school money, parents have the facility to pay all at one or instalments throughout the year via childcare vouchers or child tax credits. - 106.
 Prior to banking a return is printed from Sims and cross referenced with pre-printed cash sheets and cash collected.
 Once sheets are reconciled the return is authorised on Sims, printed and attached to banking information which is then uploaded into the Trusts accounting system.